Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Adversarial Example Generation

-For the after one, it is obvious that we can perceive the perturbation of adversarial patches and unrecognizable adversarial examples.
-Furthermore, for Imperceptible Adversarial Examples, if the limitation of perturbation is relaxed enough, we also can perceive the small perturbation.
+Secondly, it is obvious that we can perceive the perturbation of adversarial patches and unrecognizable adversarial examples.
+Furthermore, for imperceptible adversarial examples, if the limitation of perturbation is relaxed enough, we also can perceive the small perturbation.
 We point out that it is significantly different between human vision and DNNs to recognize the images.
 It is a common phenomenon that the perturbation that hard to recognize by human but may be easy to recognize for a DNN.
 Inversely, the perturbation such as adversarial patches that are easy to recognize by human but maybe are hard to recognize for a DNN.
-As shown in ''A'' part of Fig. \ref{img:human_machine_all}, we find that when humans identify clean or disturbing images, the answer is always unique, whereas DNN cannot give a definite answer.
+As shown in Fig. \ref{img:human_machine_all_1}, we find that when humans identify clean or disturbing images, the answer is always unique, whereas DNN cannot give a definite answer.
 If the machine misidentified the disturbing image, such a sample is known as an adversarial example.
-Besides, if an adversarial example is imperceptible to human, the ”imperceptibility” is defined in pixel space.
-Therefore, we emphasize that the human recognizes an image in pixel space while the machine does that in a particular space which is a machine ”vision” space (''C'' part of Fig. \ref{img:human_machine_all}).
-We call as Feature space.
+Besides, if an adversarial example is imperceptible to human, the ''imperceptibility'' is defined in pixel space.

-We now draw the definition of adversarial examples which refer to it as Generalized Adversarial Examples which include previous three types of adversarial examples.
-To begin, we draw two rules about adversarial examples as below: